-The goals and strategies highlighted within the five themes of the USM 2020 plan reflect the System's combined response to the multiple needs and responsibilities given to it by its stakeholders.
-Each theme, and the strategies and activities contained within that theme, is designed to be complementary to the others.
-Thus the System believes that strategies designed to provide greater access to our institutions and increase the number of students succeeding in their degree programs, as proposed under Theme 1, will not only help the System achieve the goal of boosting degree attainment in Maryland, they will contribute to success under the other strategic plan themes as well: competitiveness, transformation, stewardship, and, most importantly, national eminence.
-By leveraging the combined strengths and unique missions of each of its component institutions, the USM will be able to effectively address multiple goals, strategies and commitments under the plan, and carry out its mandate to serve to the best interests of the state.
+The goals and strategies highlighted within the five themes of the USM 2020 plan reflect the system's combined response to the multiple needs and responsibilities given to it by its stakeholders.
+Each theme, and the strategies and activities contained within that theme, are designed to be complementary to the others.
+Thus the system believes that strategies designed to provide greater access to our institutions and increase the number of students succeeding in their degree programs, as proposed under Theme 1, will not only help the system achieve the goal of boosting degree attainment in Maryland, but will also contribute to success under the other strategic plan themes: competitiveness, transformation, stewardship, and, most importantly, national eminence.

+By leveraging the combined strengths and unique missions of each of its institutions, the USM will be able to effectively address multiple goals, strategies, and commitments under the plan, and carry out its mandate to serve the best interests of the state.
 That is the advantage of having a multi-campus public system of higher education and one of the core strengths of Maryland.